Korean, Edit

 ③ Gastric Ulcer

-○ Helicobacter pylori’s secreted ammonia allows survival in stomach acid
+○ Helicobacter pylori’s secreted ammonia allows survival of themselves in stomach acid

 ○ Ammonia further disrupts mucin action, causing gastric ulcers